Working with Kiavi

 You can borrow as an entity or LLC

 Many experienced real estate investors prefer to borrow through an LLC or corporation, and several private money lenders require you to have an entity.
 Doing so adds an extra layer of protection to your personal assets should anything go wrong with the investment property.
-Tradition mortgage loans, however, can only be obtained in an individual's name.
+Traditional mortgage loans, however, can only be obtained in an individual's name.

 You have an increased ability to scale your rental portfolio